How To Use Hand Signals For Driving

 When To Use Hand Signals For Driving?

-You don’t need to use these signals other than some specific occasions.
+You don’t need to use these signals other than on some specific occasions.
 The state traffic laws require you to do that when:

 • The brake or tail light does not work.